What we like:

 How does Unison work?

-Unison considers itself a co-investor.
-It purchases up to 17.5% of your home’s current value and then gives you that amount in cash.
-Unison then retains a percentage of your home’s value, so if your house appreciates, Unison stands to earn more.
+Unison is an equity-sharing company.
+It invests up to 15% of your home’s current value and then gives you that amount in cash.
+In exchange, Unison obtains an option to purchase a percentage of your home’s value, so if your house appreciates, Unison stands to earn more.
 If your house loses value, Unison loses out, just like you.

 Your agreement with Unison is settled by either buying them out or selling your house and giving Unison a portion of the proceeds before the 30-year term ends.
 Refinancing can often be an option as well.